V for Vendetta: Book 3: The Land of Do-As-You-Please

-The following 5 November (1998), V blows up the Post Office Tower and Jordan Tower, killing "the Ear" leader Brian Etheridge, in addition to effectively shutting down three government agencies: the Eye, the Ear, and the Mouth.
+The following 5 November (1998), V blows up both the Post Office Tower and Jordan Tower, killing "the Ear" leader Brian Etheridge and effectively shutting down three government agencies: the Eye, the Ear, and the Mouth.
 Creedy's men and Harper's associated street gangs violently suppress the subsequent wave of revolutionary fervor from the public.
 V notes to Evey that he has not yet achieved what he calls the "Land of Do-as-You-Please," meaning a functional anarchistic society, and considers the current chaotic situation an interim period of "Land of Take-What-You-Want."
 Finch has been mysteriously absent, and his young assistant, Dominic Stone, one day realises that V has been influencing the Fate computer all along, which explained V's consistent foresight.
-All the while, Finch has been traveling to the abandoned site of Larkhill, where he takes LSD to conjure up memories of his own devastating past and to put his mind in the role of a prisoner of Larkhill, like V, to help give him an intuitive understanding of V's experiences.
+In the meantime, Finch travels to the abandoned site of Larkhill near Salisbury Plain, where he takes LSD to conjure up memories of his own devastating past and to put his mind in the role of a prisoner of Larkhill, like V, to help give him an intuitive understanding of V's experiences.
 Returning to London, Finch suddenly deduces that V's lair is inside the abandoned Victoria Station, which he enters.

-V takes Finch by surprise, resulting in a scuffle that sees Finch shoot V, and V wounds Finch with a knife.
+V takes Finch by surprise, resulting in a scuffle that sees Finch shoot V and V wounding Finch with a knife.
 V claims that he cannot be killed since he is only an idea and that "ideas are bulletproof"; regardless, V is indeed mortally wounded and returns to the Shadow Gallery deeper within, dying in Evey's arms.
-Evey considers unmasking V but decides not to, realizing that V is not an identity but a symbol.
-She then assumes V's identity, donning one of his spare costumes.
+Evey considers unmasking V but decides not to, realising that V is not an identity but a symbol.
+She then assumes V's identity, donning one of his spare costumes and masks.
 Finch sees the large amount of blood that V has left in his wake and deduces that he has mortally wounded V. Occurring concurrently to this, Creedy has been pressuring Susan to appear in public, hoping to leave him exposed.
 Sure enough, as Susan stops to shake hands with Rose during a parade, she shoots him in the head in vengeance for the death of her husband and the life she has had to lead since then.
 Following Rose's arrest, Creedy assumes emergency leadership of the country, and Finch emerges from the subway proclaiming V's death.